SymbianSource/oss.FCL.sf.app.rndtools/loadgen/envpatcher/ReadMe.txt

 This tool can perform the following tasks:
 - Adds support for forward slashes in paths in bld.inf/.mmp files in S60 3.0
-- Removes an unncessary warning about DEPENDS and SMPSAFE resource keywords in an .mmp file
+- Removes an unncessary warning about DEPENDS resource keyword in an .mmp file
 - Creates a missing epoc32\include\platform_paths.hrh file for supporting platform macros introduced since S60 3.2 OEM and Symbian Foundation releases
 - Modifies epoc32\include\platform_paths.hrh for missing macros